FreeOpcUa/opcua-asyncio/README.md

 This repository is a fork of [python-opcua](https://github.com/FreeOpcUa/python-opcua) to rebase it completely on asyncio and drop support for Python < 3.6.
 This library has also [sync wrapper](https://github.com/FreeOpcUa/opcua-asyncio/blob/master/asyncua/sync.py) over async API which may completely replace python-opcua in the future.
-**PR to fix bugs to python-opcua are welcome, but if you want to write new fancy features or architectural changes, please look at opcua-asyncio**

 ## Motivation

-The primary goal of this version of [python-opcua](https://github.com/FreeOpcUa/python-opcua) is to create an asynchronous OPC UA client based on asyncio and remove hacks for support of python 2 and older python 3 versions.
+The primary goal of opcua-asyncio is to create an asynchronous OPC UA client based on asyncio and remove hacks for support of python 2 and older python 3 versions.
 Asynchronous programming allows for simpler code (e.g. less need for locks) and potentially performance gains.

 ## Documentation